$200 per team.

 1. NO BLITZING ALLOWED in the ENTIRE game (INCLUDING overtime).
 If a team blitz’s, they will be penalized 15 yards, un-sportsman.

-4. Blocking will result in a loss of down, return to the previous spot.
+4. Blocking downfield will result in a loss of down, return to the previous spot.

-5. Ball carrier is legally down when touched below the neck with one hand or the ball carrier’s elbow/knee, or the football touches the ground.
+5. Ball carrier is legally down when touched below the neck with two hands or the ball carrier’s elbow/knee, or the football touches the ground.
 A defender CAN leave his feet to make a tag.
 The offensive player can leave his feet also.

 6. Offensive team will have 25 seconds to put the ball into play.
 Delay of game is a loss of down.